 Fats are also one of the big contributors of flavor and mouthfeel in baking, and like salt add both their own flavor and enhance the flavors of the other ingredients.

 Butter especially adds a richness of flavor much prized in cakes and pastries, as well as giving pastries a lovely golden-brown color.

 When added to bread dough, a small amount of fat can help the gluten to stretch, which can give the loaf a greater volume.
 It also helps to soften the crumb, however too much will negatively affect the gluten development.

 The Function of Milk and Other Liquids in Baking

-They will give different results however, with milk adding a softness to the crumb of both cakes and bread.
-It also provides nutritive value in the form of protein and fat, and assists in the browning of crusts.
+They will give different results, though, with milk adding a softness to the crumb of both cakes and bread.
+It also provides nutritive value in the form of protein and fat and assists in the browning of crusts.

 Liquid also plays an additional role in the rising of baked goods, as the water turns to steam in the oven.
 This helps to expand the air pockets caused by fermentation, giving greater volume.